• Skip to primary navigation

 If you are a craft beer aficionado, then you will want to make haste and get yourself to Dry Ground Brewing - it's next door to Mellow Mushroom.
 There you will be able to sample Paducah-brewed craft beer, classic beers, guest taps, and some hard cider.
 You can even eat your Mellow Mushroom pizza there.

 What I found pretty cool about Dry Ground Brewing was the absence of televisions and the addition of board games that patrons can use.
 The emphasis is on disconnecting from technology and connecting with people.
 (Curious about the name?
-Visit the Dry Ground Brewing website and read the interesting story behind it.)
+Visit the Dry Ground Brewing Company website and read the interesting story behind it.)

 Dry ground brewing.